strawgate/fastmcp-agents/docs/tools/rewriting.md

 - **Adding Custom Logic:** Executing code before or after a tool call to handle data transformation, logging, validation, or other custom operations.
 - **Adapting Tools:** Modifying tool behavior to better fit the context of your agent or the overall workflow.

-Tool rewriting is achieved through two distinct mechanisms: Tool Overriding and Tool Wrapping.
+Tool rewriting is achieved through two distinct mechanisms: Tool Overriding and Tool Wrapping, both applied using the `transform_tool` function.

 ## Tool Overriding